Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 ## Step 7: Multi-pages, navbars, and menus

-The creation of a multi-page application is greatly simplified through Taipy.
-To create a multi-page application, a dictionary of pages has to be specified in the definition of the GUI.
-Pages 1 and 2 will share the content of the root page.
-Visual elements like a menu or navbar are usually put on this root page to navigate between the different pages of the application.
+The creation of a multi-page application is greatly simplified with Taipy.
+To create a multi-page application, a dictionary of pages has to be defined.
+Here we will create three Pages: a Root page and two pages (page1 & page2).
+We will use Visual elements like a menu or navbar on this root page to navigate between page1 and page2.

 ```python